WHEN IS THE BEST TIME TO VISIT the Northern Territory?

 The Wet Season

-The thing most people find uncomfortable about traveling in Northern Australia is the humidity, which can be as high as 85% in the wet season.
+The thing most people find uncomfortable about travelling in Northern Australia is the humidity, which can be as high as 85% in the wet season.

 Wet Season temperatures can soar to between 30°C to 38°C (86°F to 100°F) or higher.